K–8 Curriculum

 - Spring: Boys and girls cross country and track & field

-Academic Competitions:
+Academic & Arts Competitions:

 - Spelling Bee